-During the period from October 1, 2016 through September 30, 2017, the District continued to process long-term precipitation records at Los Padres Dam (LPD) and at the former San Clemente Dam Site (SCDS) collected by California American Water (CAW).
+During the period from October 1, 2017 through September 30, 2018, the District continued to process long-term precipitation records at Los Padres Dam (LPD) and at the former San Clemente Dam Site (SCDS) collected by California American Water (CAW).
 District staff also records precipitation at its Monterey office located at Ryan Ranch, and receives daily rainfall reports from the National Weather Service climate station at Monterey.
 In addition, real-time and historical rainfall data for the Monterey Peninsula area can be accessed via the Internet.
 These data support a variety of District programs, including erosion control, riparian vegetation management and identifying long-term precipitation trends and hydrologic-year conditions.

 Work during this period involved continuing maintenance of the existing precipitation monitoring network.
-A summary of daily precipitation at SCDS during Water Year (WY) 2017 is shown in Figure II-1.
-The average annual recorded precipitation at this site for the period from 1922 through 2017 is 21.25 inches.
-In WY 2017, 32.25 inches of precipitation were recorded at SCDS, which is 152 percent of average.
+A summary of daily precipitation at SCDS during Water Year (WY) 2018 is shown in Figure II-1.
+The average annual recorded precipitation at this site for the period from 1922 through 2018 is 21.17 inches.
+In WY 2018, 13.52 inches of precipitation were recorded at SCDS, which is 64 percent of average.

-Figure II-2 shows a comparison of WY 2017 rainfall at SCDS and the average monthly rainfall at this site.
-As indicated in Figure II-2, monthly rainfall was highlighted by an extremely wet (12.5 percent exceedance frequency) January and February with 11.44 and 9.27 inches of rainfall, respectively.
-The highest daily rainfall total was 5.35 inches recorded on February 21, 2017 as clearly shown in Figure II-1.
+Figure II-2 shows a comparison of WY 2018 rainfall at SCDS and the average monthly rainfall at this site.
+As indicated in Figure II-2, monthly rainfall was below average in all months except for March 2018 at 5.99 inches of precipitation, which accounted for 44 percent of the WY 2018 total.